Pterosaur classification: Modern classification

-The most comprehensive analyses of total pterosaur relationships were generated by the work of Brazilian palaeontologist R.V.
-Pegas, who drew from works across all of pterosaur groups from Howse in 1986 to Andres in 2021.
+The most comprehensive analyses of total pterosaur relationships were generated by the work of Brazilian palaeontologist Rubi Pêgas, who drew from works across all of pterosaur groups from Howse in 1986 to Andres in 2021.
 185 different pterosaurs were included when first published in 2024, and expansions in 2025 in both azhdarchids and ornithocheiriforms.
 The nomenclature of pterosaur clades used follows the extensive definitions provided by Andres in 2021 with modifications in certain groups and additions in others.
 The nomenclature of pterosaurs can be convoluted and contradictory in areas because of the different relationships recovered, though studies are aimed at making the use of clades consistent.
 The study of Andres in 2021 was previously the most comprehensive, and also redefined every clade of pterosaurs that existed at the time, so it is shown below to illustrate the groups as defined.